This page was last updated 13 December 2021.

 - Provide information to approved kinship carers about raising issues, making complaints and accessing carer advocacy services.

-- A pattern of care concern/s that have been assessed to have a significant impact on the quality of care and risk to a child and impact on a child’s wellbeing.
+- *A pattern of care concern/s that have been assessed to have a significant impact on the quality of care and risk to a child or young person and impact on their wellbeing.

 - The approved carer requests a review.

-- Change of circumstances and the service provider in partnership with the DCP case worker identify that a review is necessary, which could include, but is not limited to, concerns such as:
+- Change of circumstances and the relevant service provider in partnership with the DCP case worker identify that a review is necessary, which could include, but is not limited to, concerns such as:

 - Meet reporting and record keeping requirements.